The Quantum Circuit

 display(output='mpl')[source]

-Displays this circuit in the desired output format.
+Displays the circuit in the desired output format.

 For now, this uses the qiskit circuit drawer, so all formats supported by qiskit are supported.